camicroscope/GSOC/README.md

 **Overview:**

 This project would involve creating an application UI to serve as a workbench for development of pathology and image processing algorithms of different types.
+Desired functionality would focus on helping compare and tune models based upon their results in an interactive setting.

 **Current Status:** Much of the basline functionality exists, as do many algorithms, but there isn't a unified page or workflow for them.